-News Center > Entergy Louisiana Receives Approval to Build Lake Charles Power Station
+News Release > Entergy Louisiana Receives Approval to Build Lake Charles Power Station

 Entergy Louisiana Receives Approval to Build Lake Charles Power Station